 We had traveled overnight by a bus from Bangalore to Gokarna & checked into Zostel – our beachfront stay at Kudle Beach road.
 The Gokarna beach (also called the main beach) was the closest from there.
 So after having a sumptuous breakfast, we donned our sunglasses, daubed the sunscreen and headed for some sun and sand.

 I walked idly on the long shore that was sparsely crowded, letting the cool waves and the salty sea breeze pamper me.
 We met a local who suggested a boat ride to us.
 He added we could go beach hopping and catch glimpse of dolphins.
-Although some travelers have claimed spotting the dolphins and the fact they are found in the Arabian coastline, I was still skeptical.
+Although some travelers have claimed to spot the dolphins and the fact they are found in the Arabian coastline, I was still skeptical.
 To avoid any disappointment, we decided against it & politely refused the boatman.
-We visited the local market that was buzzing with people and bright shops selling souvenirs, cloths, bags, accessories, hats, etc. Sounds of Temple bells and people chattering, fragrance of aromatic flowers & incense filled the tiny lanes.
+We visited the local market that was buzzing with people and bright shops selling souvenirs, clothes, bags, accessories, hats, etc. Sounds of Temple bells and people chattering, the fragrance of aromatic flowers & incense filled the tiny lanes.
 Later that evening, we strolled on the Kudle beach and saw more travelers; some practicing yoga and acrobatics even.
-I relaxed myself in the water and stayed there until the stunning ball of fire took a dip in the sea, leaving orange and pink hues in the sky behind.
+I relaxed in the water and stayed there until the stunning ball of fire took a dip in the sea, leaving orange and pink hues in the sky behind.

 The following day we trekked to Om beach and on my friend’s recommendation visited the Namaste Café.
 This vividly decorated café cum shack is carved out of a rock and has good food with a great view.
 We didn’t have enough time to explore the Half moon and Paradise beach, so we decided to laze around on Om beach.
 We spent the remaining day in the relaxed vibes of Namaste café enjoying some great food & drinks, musing and overlooking the waves crash against the sandy shores and rising again from far away at the horizon.